adam-lynch/platform-overrides/README.md

 Object or String, depending on `objectMode` parameter

 #### platform
 (Optional) String.
-One of the following: [mac, win, linux32, linux64].
-If not passed, the current platform is detected
+One of the following: [osx, win, linux32, linux64].
+If not passed, the current platform is detected.

+Note: `osx` is not `mac` just for the sake of backwards compatibility with [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder).

 ## Example